samkemboi12/samkemboi12/README.md

 ### About
 I am a highly resourceful data scientist skilled in Python, SQL, data analysis, and machine learning, with a strong focus on turning data into actionable insights.
 I have worked on  impactful projects applying frameworks like CRISP-DM to deliver results.I am Passionate about problem-solving and continuous learning.
 Currently open to fulltime or part-time roles either remote or on-site where I can apply my analytical mindset to help businesses make smarter, data-driven decisions.
 ## Tech Stack
-- Python, SQL, Pandas, scikit-learn,  Matplotlib, Seaborn
+- Python, SQL, Pandas, scikit-learn,  Matplotlib, Seaborn, tableau
 - Machine Learning, Power BI, Excel
 - Git & GitHub,  Jupyter Notebook, VS Code, Google Colab
 ## Skills